Sonia Sotomayor: Early legal career

-Her clients were mostly international corporations doing business in the U.S.; one focus was suing counterfeiters of Fendi goods.
+Her clients were mostly international corporations doing business in the United States; one focus was suing counterfeiters of Fendi goods.
 In some cases, Sotomayor went on site with police to Harlem or Chinatown to seize illegitimate merchandise, in the latter instance pursuing a fleeing culprit while riding a motorcycle.
 She said at the time that Pavia & Harcourt was run "much like a drug operation", and the successful rounding up of thousands of counterfeit accessories in 1986 was celebrated by "Fendi Crush", a destruction-by-garbage-truck event at Tavern on the Green.

 At other times, she dealt with legal issues such as grain export contract disputes.
 In a 1986 appearance on Good Morning America that profiled women ten years after college graduation, she said that the bulk of legal work was drudgery, and that while she was content with her life, she had expected greater things of herself coming out of college.
 In 1988 she became a partner; she left in 1992 to become a judge.

 In addition to her law firm work, Sotomayor undertook visible public service roles.
 She was not connected to the party bosses who typically picked judges in New York, and registered as an independent.
 Morgenthau served as her patron.
 In 1987, Governor Mario Cuomo appointed Sotomayor to the board of the State of New York Mortgage Agency, where she served until 1992.
 As part of one of the largest urban rebuilding efforts in U.S. history, the agency helped low-income people acquire home mortgages and provide insurance for housing and hospice for AIDS sufferers.
 Sotomayor was the youngest member of a board composed of strong personalities and involved herself in operational details.
 She vocally supported the right to affordable housing, directing more funds to lower-income home owners, and expressed skepticism about gentrification, although she voted in favor of most projects.

 In 1988, Mayor Ed Koch appointed Sotomayor as one of the founding members of the New York City Campaign Finance Board, where she served for four years.
 There she took a role in the board's implementation of a voluntary scheme whereby local candidates received public matching funds in exchange for limits on contributions and spending and agreeing to greater financial disclosure.
 Sotomayor showed no patience with candidates who failed to follow regulations and was a stickler for making campaigns follow them.
 She joined in rulings that fined, audited, or reprimanded the mayoral campaigns of Koch, David Dinkins, and Rudy Giuliani.

 Based upon another recommendation from Cabranes, Sotomayor served on the board of directors of the Puerto Rican Legal Defense and Education Fund from 1980 to 1992.
 There she was a policymaker who worked actively with the organization's lawyers on issues such as New York City hiring practices, police brutality, the death penalty, and voting rights.
 The group achieved its most visible triumph when it blocked a city primary election on the grounds that New York City Council boundaries diminished minority voters' power.